davetaz/openactive-crossfilter/learning.md

         return 20;
       });

 You should now see a line chart showing the activity cost by number of sessions appearing under the `#costChart` label.
 It may be a little messy since we haven't done anything with the styling yet, but we can see it working.

 If you click on any row in the activity chart you should see the cost chart change as the data is filtered.

+You can also highlight ranges of price on the line chart to filter the other aspects.

 ---
 ### Test what you've learned

 Can you change the cost line chart into a bar chart instead?
 >**Hint:**
->The dc.js documentation describes how to create different chart types.
+>The dc.js documentation describes how to create different chart types (or you can just find where we have defined it as a lineChart and change this to barChart)

 ---

-## Step 4 - improving the user interface
+## Step 6 - improving the user interface

 We have a working crossfilter, but now we need to add a few more elements to make it easier to use.